Souss-Massa National Park: Threats

-The park is threatened by pressures of the growing human population and the construction of an increasing number summer chalets around Aglou.
+The park is threatened by pressures of the growing human population and the construction of an increasing number of summer chalets around Aglou.
 A large-scale hotel development that had been planned for the coast at Tifnit, an area that includes important feeding areas for the bald ibis, has been suspended.

 International cooperation

 In regard to international cooperation and exchanges, the Souss-Massa National Park has received technical support from the Teide National Park (Tenerife, Spain).